-J. Peter Pham is the vice president for research and regional initiatives and director of the Atlantic Council’s Africa Center.
+J. Peter Pham is the former vice president for research and regional initiatives and director of the Atlantic Council’s Africa Center.

 Since October 2018, Dr. Pham concurrently serves as the United States Special Envoy for the Great Lakes Region of Africa at the US Department of State with a mandate from Secretary of State Pompeo “for coordinating the implementation of U.S. policy on the cross-border security, political, and economic issues in the Great Lakes region, with an emphasis on strengthening democratic institutions and civil society, as well as the safe and voluntary return of the region’s refugees and internally displaced persons.”

 Dr. Pham was previously senior vice president of the National Committee on American Foreign Policy, and editor of its bimonthly journal, American Foreign Policy Interests.
 He was also a tenured associate professor of justice studies, political science, and Africana studies at James Madison University in Harrisonburg, Virginia, where he was director of the Nelson Institute for International and Public Affairs.
 He has served on the Senior Advisory Group of the US Africa Command since its creation.